 Over the years that followed, Le Relais maintained its reputation as a major ski resort.
 It played host to the world’s best skiers while headed successively by such tenacious individuals as Joseph Aubé, Laurier Drouin, Clément Leclerc, Jean Papillon and Paul-E. Delisle, in collaboration with the Société pour l’avancement du ski.

 The first ski lodge, which was inaugurated in January 1938, was named “Le Relais.”
 It served as both a restaurant and the family residence of Laurier Drouin.

-Ski lessons have always been and still remain a central concern of the owners of Le Relais ski centre.
+Ski lessons have always been and still remain a central concern of the owners of Le Relais ski center.
 The Redskins club, an organization dedicated to promoting sports, set up shop there in 1946, adding the development of skiing to a large list of recreational activities.

 It was also on these slopes that Gaby Pleau created the first women’s-only ski school and that Suzanne Proteau-Blais and Jean-Claude Lafrenière, taking over the Redskins skiing club, founded the first ski school affiliated with the Canadian Ski Instructors’ Alliance.
 Diane Lethiecq continued this work throughout the structuring period, assisted by Yvon Bouchard.

 In 1938, Laurentide Ski-Tows Limited was put in charge of operating the lifts.
 Under the leadership of Jacques Légaré, Le Relais acquired a double chairlift in 1962.

 At that time, many renowned skiers, including Pierre Jalbert, Ginette Séguin, Monique Langlais and Claire Monahan-Labossière, enjoyed the slopes at Le Relais ski center.